-Autism Epidemic – Causes and Nutritional Medicine SolutionsDr.
+AUTISM EPIDEMIC – Causes and Nutritional SolutionsDr.
 Zoltan P. Rona, MD, M.Sc.
-April 1, 2016
+July 5, 2019

 We are in the midst of what can only be described as an epidemic of autism.
 When I first started my medical practice in 1979, autism was a relatively rare disease with an incidence of one in 10,000 individuals.
 Recently, some authorities are quoting incidences as high as one in 45.
 That’s a staggering increase over a three-decade period.